Game-Bad/Storage-Manager-V2-Releases/README.md

-# Storage-Manager-V2-Releases
+# [2024-08-22] Storage-Manager-V2-Releases
-Another variation to Storage Manager with different management options
+Public repository to keep track of the releases of Storage-Manger-V2